 - Other impacts within the higher education sector, including on teaching or students, were included where they extend significantly beyond the submitting HEI.

-For REF 2021 the funding bodies will provide greater clarity on the definition and scope of impact.
-This is expected to be published in 2018.
+For REF 2021 the funding bodies provided greater clarity on the definition and scope of impact.

-Impact evaluation: HEFCE commissioned RAND Europe to undertake a comprehensive evaluation of the impact assessment element of REF 2014.
+Impact evaluation: Research England commissioned RAND Europe to undertake a comprehensive evaluation of the impact assessment element of REF 2014.
 Their remit was to: